statmike/exactTables/notes.md

 RIGHT NOW:
-DONE - make target evaluation a function called eval Make missing category be optional - yes/no change print when no matches 'Here are the matches ....'
+DONE - make target evaluation a function called eval DONE - Make missing category be optional - yes/no change print when no matches 'Here are the matches ....' plot combinations plot hover text fixed

 UP NEXT:
 send matches through process that add more ratings and new target
     add plusloop function - keep on main for now, thread it later
+thoguhts:
+    each combo has a sum and count each addition to a combo has a sum and count evaluate which additions can yield target
+    check for uniqueness - add if new

 QUEUE:
 Deconstruct to more functions for better modularity